 After a five second discussion Dan and I decided to call the fire department.
 He did so as I ran back for more water bottles.
 It is at this point in the narrative that my recollection becomes unsure.
 The sense of imminent danger that not only was our lives and The Land was at risk but that the entire forest was about to go up in flames had an effect on my sense of perception.
 Our trash disposal stunt had put thousands of acres and homes in serious peril.
 The inescapable fact that lives could be lost because of my actions was something I could feel as a physical presence around me.

 I can not say with certainty what it was I did for the next few minutes.
 I assume I focused completely on fighting the fire.
 When I heard the sirens in the distance, the fire was mostly under control.
 When the chief walked into camp to assess the seriousness of the call the fire was basically out.
 All the outlaying fires were extinguished.
 To this day I do not recall what set of actions on either Dan or my part could be attributed to putting out the fire.
 Yet when the firefighters arrived there was little for them to do.
 Of course we were happy to see them and they followed protocol, proceeding to transport up a tank of water on a special ATV.
-They had to cut a path with chainsaws but within twenty minutes they were packing up.
+They had to cut a path with chainsaws but within twenty minutes they were done and packing up.

 Dan walked the chief back to the road.
 I stayed, staring at the smoldering fire pit.
 It still smoked, even after the firefighters had soaked it.
 I pissed into it for good measure.
 I tried to make sense of what had happened.
 Had Mike played a practical joke on me from the beyond?
 He owed me one for the time I set off fire crackers by his feet while we crossed a wooden bridge in Wyoming.
 Even without taking the Wyoming event into account I felt us even.
 There was little doubt that he had watched over me here, when the flames were at their highest.